-Wi-Fi disconnection can be such a bummer, especially when you're trying to watch the must-see match of all season, or simply viewing your favorite live streams.
+Wi-Fi disconnection can be such a bummer, especially when you're trying to watch the must-see match of all season, or merely viewing your favorite live streams.

-Imagine this: You’re using your phone and live streaming the latest FIFA game of Manchester and Galaxy (let’s just say this was the FIFA Superbowl).
+Imagine this: You’re using your phone and live streaming the latest FIFA game of Manchester and Galaxy.
 Now, Galaxy's about to make the goal of the century, but literally, just seconds before Beckham makes the kick, you lose connection.

-Apple’s iOS 9 includes a great solution to faulty Internet connection.
-They call this simple feature "Wi-Fi Assist".
+Apple’s iOS 9 includes a great solution to a faulty Internet connection.
+They call this simple feature "Wi-Fi Assist."

 Apple’s found a great (and obvious) solution to this, especially if you’re subscribed to a cellular data.
 They call this great feature: Wi-Fi Assist.